PoxiiPro/nathanyuan.com/frontend/public/README.md

 # Nathan Yuan - Portfolio Website

 A modern, full-stack portfolio website showcasing my work as an AI Full-Stack Software Engineer.
 This project demonstrates end-to-end development capabilities, from frontend user experience to backend AI integrations and cloud deployment.
+By utilizing industry AI coding agent tools such has GPT-4.1, GPT-4.0, Grok Code Fast 1, and Claude Sonnet 4 - development was greatly accelerated.

 ## What This Project Is About